 An aim of the Department of Transport is to make WA a place where riding is a safe, connected, convenient and widely accepted form of transport.
 Due to their versatility, Principal Shared Paths (PSP) are vital to encouraging the community to give riding a go.
 The paths can be used for long trips, but they are also suitable for less experienced riders and short trips, as well as for pedestrians.

-The expansion of the PSP network is a key action of the Western Australian Bicycle Network Plan and will be delivered as part of State-wide major transport infrastructure projects.
+The expansion of the PSP network was a key action of the Western Australian Bicycle Network Plan, delivered as part of State-wide major transport infrastructure projects.

-Main Roads WA recently awarded Decmil the contract for the Mitchell Freeway PPS which includes:
+Main Roads WA recently awarded Decmil the contract for the Mitchell Freeway PPS which included: